 On the right, you can see a snapshot of a page from a claims management company called ClaimFree.co.uk who provide such a calculator.
-This page has been in existence for about 4 years as far as we have seen.
+This page had been in existence 4 years before we took this snapshot as far as web archive records show.

 Is telling people that damaged hair can net you up to £15,000 compensation:

 a) making a consumer aware of their rights?

 Claims company branding became curious also.
 Above you can see three branding attempts in this market.